TheLastProject/ShareToInputStick/README.md

 Adds an entry to Android's Share menu to directly share text to an [InputStick](http://inputstick.com/).

-Currently needs [InputStickUtility](http://inputstick.com/inputstickutility-android/) to be installed if your InputStick is password protected.

 ## How to build

 First, clone everything: